XBraid/xbraid/docs/Examples.md

   \text{s.t. } \quad \frac{\partial}{\partial t}u(t) = \lambda u(t) \quad \forall t \in (0,T) \quad
   \end{matrix}
 \f]
 where \f$ J_{\text{Target}} \f$ is a fixed and precomputed target value and \f$\gamma >0 \f$ is a fixed relaxation parameter.
-Those fixed values are stored within the `app`.
+Those fixed values are stored within the `App`.

-In order to compute evaluate the time-independent part of the objective function and its derivative, two additional user routines are neccessary:
+In order to evaluate the time-independent part of the objective function (e.g. the postprocessing function \f$F\f$) and its derivative, two additional user routines are neccessary:

 1. **PostprocessObjective**: This function evaluates the tracking-type objective function and the regularization term.
-The input variable `integral` contains the integral-part of the objective and returns the objective that is to be minimized:
+The input variable `integral` contains the integral-part of the objective and returns the objective that is to be minimized \f$ F(I) \f$:

          /* Evaluate the time-independent part of the objective function */